BranchMetrics/react-native-branch-deep-linking-attribution/examples/README.md

     bundle exec fastlane validate
     ```

+## browser_example

+This app demonstrates use of the `branch.openURL` method to build a Branch link browser that loads Branch
+links using the SDK to resolve the links rather than web redirects.

 ## webview_example apps

 These apps are realistic examples of a content-sharing app that includes link routing and follows best practices.